Ziv976/zhouziqi.github.io/_pages/about.md

   - /about.html
 ---

-This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
-This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
-You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
-An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).
+I am an enthusiastic researcher with a passion for exploring new ideas and pushing the boundaries of knowledge.
+In addition to my academic pursuits, I am also an avid debater and enjoy participating in debate competitions.
+I find great satisfaction in the process of thinking critically and exchanging ideas with others, and I believe that this skillset has been invaluable in my pursuit of academic excellence.
+I am committed to pursuing research that not only advances our understanding of the world around us, but also has the potential to positively impact society at large.

 Education
 ======
-- 2021-2023  School of Cyber Science and Engineering, Huazhong University of Science and Technology, M.S. in Cyberspace Security
+- 2021 - 2023  School of Cyber Science and Engineering, Huazhong University of Science and Technology, M.S. in Cyberspace Security
-- 2023-now  School of Computer Science and Technology, Huazhong University of Science and Technology, Ph.D. in Computer Science
+- 2023 - now  School of Computer Science and Technology, Huazhong University of Science and Technology, Ph.D. in Computer Science

 Research Interests
 ======